-Growing children and active people tend to crave higher levels of protein to build and repair their muscles (i.e. 10-year-old Bailan Jones, shown on the right here with his brother, who is a growing young man with Type 1 who consumes 4.4g/kg LBM).
+Growing children or active people tend to crave higher levels of protein to build and repair their muscles (i.e. 10-year-old Bailan Jones who is a growing young man with Type 1 who consumes 4.4g/kg LBM).

 Medical weight loss clinics typically use a version of a protein sparing modified fast which provides adequate protein to prevent loss of lean muscle mass while restricting carbohydrates and fat.

-Contrary to popular belief (which is often propagated by people marketing ketogenic products), ketosis is only one of a number of pathways that we burn fat.
+Contrary to popular belief, ketosis is only one of a number of pathways that helps us burn fat.

-Ketones (i.e. AcetoAcetate or AcAc) are produced when there we don’t have enough Oxaloacetate (OAA) to produce citrate in the Krebs cycle.
+Ketones (i.e. AcetoAcetate or AcAc) are produced when we don’t have enough oxaloacetate (OAA) to produce citrate in the Krebs cycle.

-If you are consuming enough protein and/or carbs to provide OAA you will still burn fat but through the Krebs cycle rather than via ketogenesis.
-Thus, you may be “kicked out of ketosis” if you eat more protein but you’re still burning plenty of fat.
+If you are consuming enough protein and/or carbs to provide OAA, you will still burn fat, but through the Krebs cycle rather than ketones.
+Thus, you may be “kicked out of ketosis” but still burning plenty of fat.

-Most people will see ketones in their blood increase when fasting or restricting energy intake due to the lack of OAA as they burn body fat.
+Most people will see ketones in their blood increase when fasting or dieting due to the lack of OAA as they burn body fat.
 As shown in the chart below, blood glucose levels decrease while BHB increases.

-There are a number of beneficial processes (e.g. autophagy, increased NAD+, increase in sirtuins) that current during fasting/energy restriction that is associated with increased BHB.
-It is possible that many of the benefits related to BHB may actually be due to these other beneficial processes that occur in endogenous ketosis (i.e. it’s probably not the ketones).
+There are a number of beneficial processes (e.g. autophagy, increased NAD+, increase in sirtuins) that occur during fasting/energy restriction that are associated with increased BHB.
+It is possible that many of the benefits associated with BHB may actually be due to these other beneficial processes that occur in endogenous ketosis.

 We can force higher levels of BHB in the blood by eating more dietary fat and less protein and carbohydrates.
-In this case, high BHB may be an indication that you are eating more fat than can be burned in the Krebs cycle and it is building up in the blood.
-High levels of BHB in the blood do not mean you are achieving the same benefits via exogenous ketosis as we do in endogenous ketosis.
+In this case, high BHB can be an indication that you are eating more fat than can be burned in the Krebs cycle and it is building up in the blood.
+Just because we see high levels of BHB in the blood, it should not be assumed that you are achieving the same benefits via exogenous ketosis as we do in endogenous ketosis.

-If your AcAc is not converted to BHB due to a low NAD+:NADH ratio you will tend to see more breath acetone (BrAce).
+If your AcAc is not converted to BHB due to a higher NAD+:NADH ratio you will tend to see more breath acetone (BrAce).
 If you do not have metabolic syndrome, you may see higher levels of BrAce (i.e. measured with the Ketonix) and lower levels of BHB in the blood.
-You should also be aware that exercise and an adequate intake of B vitamins in the diet will also increase your NAD+ levels and ‘kick you out of ketosis’.
+BrAce reflects the recent history of AcAc concentration.

-High levels of glucose lead to glycation.
-High levels of free fatty acids lead to oxidised LDL.
+High levels of glucose leads to glycation.
+High levels of free fatty acids leads to oxidised LDL.
 High levels of glucose and free fatty acids tends to lead to glycated LDL.
-High levels of ketones can similarly lead to metabolic acidosis if not balanced with an adequate mineral intake which may also ‘kick you out of ketosis’.
+High levels of ketones can lead to acidity if not balanced with adequate minerals.

 Learnings from the Nutrient Optimiser